hwnprsd/libp2p-playground/README.md

 - [ ] Recepient Based Rules
 - [ ] Groups are Allowed to send tokens to certain recepients

-- [ ] Static way to generate signatures
+- [ ] Static way to generate transaction hashes
-- [ ] Handle multiple signatures with the same TX signature - Use Nonce?
+- [ ] Handle multiple signatures with the same TX signature - Use Nonce!
 - [ ] Sender based Nonce management

 ## Metrics